segmentio/segment-docs/src/connections/destinations/catalog/regal-voice/index.md

 In order to trigger outbound calls or sms messages from Regal Voice, you must collect the user’s explicit opt-in for those channels along with the user’s phone number.

-There are 2 options for how you can let Regal Voice know a user has opted in;
+There are 2 options for how you can let Regal Voice know a user has opted in:

 1. Anytime you collect opt-in for sms or voice calls, you can trigger a track event after a user opts in and let the Regal Voice team know what track event is synonymous with opt-in collected (there is no required format for this event).
 The product will then automatically subscribe users who perform that event.
 (Note: for Regal Voice to subscribe a user, there must already be a phone provided for that user.)